 We had (2of us) three days to complete while the customer went away.....Very sensible!

 Please read this project all the way through before starting.
 You will get an idea of what you need.
 Not all bathrooms are the same and we have been as general as we can.
-The customer purchased this suite, our choice would have been from Bathroom Heaven We have shown some of their baths during the project.
+The customer purchased this suite and wanted it installed to the highest quality.

 This bath was boxed in at the tap end so the boxing had to be removed.
 It is rarely of use to save this boxing whole as it will probably not fit back when your new bath is in position.
 Save the timber if it is in reasonable condition, you may be able to adapt it to fit.

 When you remove the bath panel take a good note of how it was fixed in place.
 It will help you when you fix the new one.